 Everything that you do within your web pages to influence SEO is known as “on-page SEO.”
 This work includes optimizing images, making your site easier to navigate, and ensuring that your page load times are acceptable.

-Unfortunately, while most teams focus on these things, they miss the role that content plays in improving SEO in 2022.
+Unfortunately, while most teams focus on these things, they miss the role that content plays in improving SEO.
 The formula is quite simple.
 More compelling website content leads to better ranking.
 It also leads to increased conversions.
 Those, in turn, boost SEO.